 For the MGSE program the online application period for the forthcoming academic year starting in October opens around 15 December of the previous year.
 The application deadline is 31 January 2023.

 Application deadline for the MBR program is 5 February 2023.

 For details on the application procedure and formal requirements, please check the homepage of the MGSE and the MBR.
 For the MBR track, the direct application to our institute should include a CV, university certificates and transcripts, one letter of recommendation (only sent by the referee directly to doctoralstudies.econ(at)ip.mpg.de, and not uploaded via the online recruitment tool), as well as a brief letter of interest.
 Please also include a scientific writing sample, e.g., Master thesis or other paper that demonstrates your scientific writing skills.
 All materials must be submitted in English.

 We are an equal opportunities employer, committed to promoting equality, diversity and fairness irrespective of age, disability, gender, marital status, race, religion or belief, sexual orientation or gender identity.
 We particularly support the professional development of women.

 The Department for Innovation and Entrepreneurship Research and the predecessor chair of Prof. Dietmar Harhoff, Ph.D., at the LMU Munich have a strong placement record for their doctoral students and post-doctoral researchers in the academic job market, including several professorships.
 Other former researchers have started successful professional careers in the private and public sector.

 The current doctoral students are open to answering questions of potential doctoral students.

-Dr. Stefano H. Baruffaldi (University of Bath, Max Planck Institute for Innovation and Competition)
+Dr. Stefano H. Baruffaldi (Politecnico di Milano, Max Planck Institute for Innovation and Competition)

 Laurie Ciaramella, Ph.D.
-(Télécom ParisTech, Max Planck Institute for Innovation and Competition)
+(Télécom Paris, Max Planck Institute for Innovation and Competition)